 In his article, David examines issues of personal, general, and specific jurisdiction and analyzes how some of the Supreme Court decisions have affected this “manufacturer-domestic distributor” dynamic.

-“[M]ost foodborne illness claims are, at their core, product liability claims.
+“[M]ost food-borne illness claims are, at their core, product liability claims.
 In these types of cases, plaintiffs will name as defendants any and all companies involved in the production [and distribution] of an allegedly defective food product,” David writes.
-Following the Supreme Court decisions David analyzes, “as plaintiffs lose the ability to file suit against the large food manufactuers, they now key in on the distributor as the target defendant in foodborne illness claims.
-To make matters worse,” he explains, “the distributors often lack the knowledge and resources as to the appropriate defenses in high value product liability claims relating tp products [they] may know little about.”
+Following the Supreme Court decisions David analyzes, “as plaintiffs lose the ability to file suit against the large food manufactures, they now key in on the distributor as the target defendant in food-borne illness claims.
+To make matters worse,” he explains, “the distributors often lack the knowledge and resources as to the appropriate defenses in high value product liability claims relating to products [they] may know little about.”

 As such, “it becomes a necessity for the domestic distributor to understand the jurisdictional risks that are on the horizon and take any and all preventive measures when contracting with foreign manufacturers to distribute its food products,” David concludes.
 “The easiest way for the distributor to avoid these risks is through the contractual protections agreed upon before the business relationship is formed or potential litigation arises.”

 Read the article:

 - “Navigating The Food Industry with Personal Jurisdiction in a Post-BMS World,” ABA Toxic Torts and Environmental Law Committee Newsletter, Fall 2017